-When it come to project oversight, there are two areas on which executives should focus.
+When it comes to project oversight, there are two areas on which executives should focus.
 Executives should focus on ensuring the project organizations have the systems, personnel, and resources needed to perform and manage the assigned projects, ensure the projects have appropriate plans and focus on the Key Performance Indicators (KPIs) that indicate the project is meeting the approved plan.

 Executives have a responsibility to build an organization that can support projects including systems and people.
 The systems required to manage projects would include a standardized work breakdown structure, scheduling system, standardized cost system, consistent reporting, and change management system at a minimum.
 Additional systems that can support the management of projects are the risk management system, decision management, and resource management.
 These systems should be developed by an experienced leader in project management to ensure they are consistent, connected and flexible.
 This leader needs executive support.